bongnv/bongnv.com/blog/2025-02-28-coding-conventions-as-code.md

 ---
-title: Coding Convention as Code with ArchUnit
+title: Coding Conventions as Code with ArchUnit
 date: 2025-02-28
 description: Explore how to automate coding conventions using ArchUnit in Java projects.
 This blog explains how to set up ArchUnit, define coding conventions, and overcome common challenges, ensuring a cleaner, more consistent codebase.
+tags: ["java", "conventions", "archunit"]
 ---
-## Why Conventions Matter
+## Introduction

 In software development, coding conventions ensure that the code remains clean, consistent, and easy to understand.
 They guide how to name files, format code, and structure projects so that teams can collaborate smoothly.